Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Introduction

 On the other hand, the Miura transformation \cite{Miura1968}

-converts the equations in the KdV hierarchy into those in the modified KdV hierarchy.
-Like the equations in the KdV hierarchy, those in the modified KdV hierarchy have the property of the complete integrability.
-Recently, Choudhuri, Talukdar, and Das \cite{CTD2009} derived the Lax representation and constructed the bi-Hamiltonian structure of the equations in the modified KdV hierarchy.
+transforms solutions to all equations in the defocussing modified KdV hierarchy to solutions of equations in the KdV hierarchy.
+Thanks to this observation, we obtain the modified KdV hierarchy \eqref{eq:hamiltonian} from the KdV hierarchy.
+Like the equations in the KdV hierarchy, all equations in the modified KdV hierarchy satisfy the property of the complete integrability.
+Recently, Choudhuri, Talukdar and Das \cite{CTD2009} derived the Lax representation and constructed the bi-Hamiltonian structure of the equations in the modified KdV hierarchy.
 The followings are a few equations and their associated Hamiltonians with respect to bi-Hamiltonian structures:

-In this paper, we consider the integrable fifth-order equation in the modified KdV hierarchy:
+In this paper, we consider the integrable fifth-order equation in the modified KdV hierarchy \eqref{eq:hamiltonian}:

 where $\T = [0,2\pi]$.